frane/distrain/README.md

 - **1.0-1.2 point quality gap.** Distributed training plateaus above single-GPU.
 The gap comes from compression loss (~10% of gradient signal per round) and merge staleness (~30s of training against an outdated checkpoint).
 GPU-accelerated aggregation and delta streaming (more frequent, smaller pushes) are promising directions.

 - **Delta size vs quality tradeoff.** Raw deltas give the best quality but are large (300MB for 125M, ~14GB for 7B).
 Top-k compression reduces size but loses signal.
-Low-rank compression is implemented (`core/model/src/lowrank.rs`) but gives 88-98% reconstruction error on pre-training deltas — it may work better on fine-tuning or late-training deltas where changes are more structured.
+Low-rank compression (SVD) was tested and fails for pre-training deltas (88-98% reconstruction error; pre-training deltas are full-rank, unlike fine-tuning).
 The system auto-adapts compression to bandwidth, but residential internet users will always get worse quality than datacenter nodes.

 - **Only validated at small scale.** 125M parameters, 3 nodes.
 The protocol is designed for 7B+ models with 50-1000 nodes, but staleness handling, merge quality, and coordinator throughput at that scale are untested.